Walter-Stroebel/Nagios-CLI-Config/nagclicfg.md

 rm
 ==

-Removes a field from the current object.
+Removes a field from the current object or a value from a multi-value field.
+In the second case you must supply the value to remove, as in **rm parents localhost** to remove **localhost** from the list of **parents**.

     /> cd host/localhost
     /host/localhost> rm host_name